noobCode-69/redux-typescript-boilerplate/README.md

     ```

 4. Now talk about Action
-    a.
-As I said , action is just a plain object , that defines and event or intention to change the state of an application.
+    1. As I said , action is just a plain object , that defines and event or intention to change the state of an application.

     ```jsx
     // This is a Action, As earlier mentioned Action have two properties